aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 ### Standardization / Normalization

-* Often variables in a real dataset come with a wide range of data values.
+* Often, variables in a real dataset come with a wide range of data values.

 * **For example** let’s look at the wine dataset given below, the **ﬁxed.acidity variable has values ranging from 3.8 to 14.2**.